dinujagunawardana/DinujaGunawardana/README.md

 ## Hi there 👋

-My name is Dinuja, and I am an BCIT trained computer scientist interested in everything UI/UX and Data Communications!
+My name is Dinuja, and I am an BCIT trained computer scientist interested in everything UI/UX!

 <!--
 **dinujagunawardana/DinujaGunawardana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.